dhamaniasad/awesome-postgres/README.md

 ### PaaS
 *(Postgres as a Service)*
-* [Database Labs](https://www.databaselabs.io) - Get a production-ready cloud Postgres server in minutes, from $20 a month.
-Backups, monitoring, patches, and 24/7 tech support all included.
+* [Database Labs](https://www.databaselabs.io) - Get a production-ready cloud Postgres server in minutes, from $20 a month Backups, monitoring, patches, and 24/7 tech support all included
 * [ElephantSQL](http://www.elephantsql.com) - Offers databases ranging from shared servers for smaller projects and proof of concepts, up to enterprise grade multi server setups.
-Has free plan for up to 5 DBs, 20 MB each.
+Has free plan for up to 5 DBs, 20 MB each
 * [Heroku Postgres](https://elements.heroku.com/addons/heroku-postgresql) - Plans from free to huge, operated by Postgres experts.
 Does not require running your app on Heroku.
-Free plan includes 10,000 rows, 20 connections, up to two backups, and has PostGIS support.
+Free plan includes 10,000 rows, 20 connections, up to two backups, and has PostGIS support